micans/pick/README.md

 to retrieve information from the concatenated fields in picks last input column.

-## Demuxing and forking output
+## Splitting, demultiplexing and forking rows across different outputs

-Pick can be used to demux output into different files.
+Pick can be used to split or demultiplex output into different files.
 Use e.g. this combination, where `NAME` is of your choice:

 ```